 4. State payment terms visibly and clearly.

-If you want to get paid promptly, don't leave it up to the customer or client to decide when your invoice should be paid.
-Rather than giving them invoices that say vague things such as "Payable upon receipt", make sure your invoices state-specific payment terms, such as "Payable within 30 days" or "Due Date: ____________".
-See Use Invoices That Encourage Action for more on this.
+If you like getting paid promptly, don't leave it up to the customer or client to decide when your invoice should be paid.
+Rather than giving them invoices that say vague things such as "Payable upon receipt", make sure your invoices state specific payment terms, such as "Payable within 30 days" or "Due Date: ____________".

 5. Reward customers for paying promptly.